Skip to Content

 2. Fiordland National Park & Milford Sound

 No trip to New Zealand is complete without a visit to the (unofficial) “8th Wonder of the World” – Milford Sound!
-Milford Sound is an incredible fiord offering scenery as I have never seen elsewhere in the world.
+Milford Sound is an incredible fiord offering scenery that I have never seen elsewhere in the world.

 To me, visiting Milford Sound shouldn’t be a few-hour activity, in fact, if you truly want to experience Milford Sound and Fiordland National Park you’re going to need a little more time!
-The reason?

-Well, the road to Milford Sound from Te Anau has some pretty amazing places to visit!
+The road to Milford Sound from Te Anau has some pretty amazing places to visit!
 To see the highlights you’ll need at least a full day!
 Don’t worry, I have the perfect way to see it all below, but first, here are the best things to do in Fiordland National Park and Milford Sound!

-Go on a Milford Sound Cruise
+Go on a Milford Sound cruise

 But there’s more to a cruise than the views and that’s the wildlife!
 Milford Sound is home to a very impressive list of animals including seals, dolphins, whales (on occasion), and two types of penguins (including one of the rarest in the world).

-Go Kayaking in Milford Sound
+Go kayaking in Milford Sound

 If you thought Milford Sound was big from a boat just imagine how big it feels from a kayak!
 Kayaking through Milford Sound was an adventure on its own and something I’ll never forget!

 In Milford, there are lots of different kayaking tours.
 If you’re a keen kayaker then a half-day kayaking tour could be the best for you.
-However, if you’re like me and just wanted to experience it all then this cruise and kayaking tour with one hour of kayaking is perfect!
+However, if you’re like me and just want to experience it all then this cruise and kayaking tour with one hour of kayaking is perfect!
 Besides cruising through the impressive scenery and passing by waterfalls this tour also stops at the Milford Sound Underwater Observatory where you’ll get up close with wildlife, and don’t worry about bringing food, a picnic lunch is provided!

 Hike the Lake Marian Track